UMichStatistics/ComputingClub/content/talk/latex/index.md

 event_url:
 location: "West Hall 411"
 summary: ""
 abstract: "The topic of the first meeting will be a collaborative discussion about LaTeX, so we encourage you to come and share any interesting tips and tricks you’ve picked up.
-On the other side, if you are unsure of the “best way” to do something in LaTeX, we encourage you to bring it up for discussion."
+On the other side, if you are unsure of the “best way” to do something in LaTeX, we encourage you to bring it up for discussion.

+Links, resources and topics will be listed in [Resources/LaTeX](../../workshops/resources/latex)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.